dotnet/AspNetCore.Docs/aspnetcore/security/authentication/social/google-logins.md

 By [Valeriy Novytskyy](https://github.com/01binary) and [Rick Anderson](https://twitter.com/RickAndMSFT)

-Google is starting to [shut down](https://developers.google.com/+/api-shutdown) Google+ Signin.
-For more information on the mitigation approach for ASP.NET Core, see [this Github issue](https://github.com/aspnet/AspNetCore/issues/6486).
+Google is starting to [shut down](https://developers.google.com/+/api-shutdown) Google+ sign in.
+For more information on the mitigation approach for ASP.NET Core, see [this GitHub issue](https://github.com/aspnet/AspNetCore/issues/6486).
 This tutorial has been updated to use the current mitigation.

-This tutorial shows you how to enable your users to sign in with their Google account using the  ASP.NET Core 2.2 project created on the [previous page](xref:security/authentication/social/index).
+This tutorial shows you how to enable users to sign in with their Google account using the  ASP.NET Core 2.2 project created on the [previous page](xref:security/authentication/social/index).

 ## Create a Google API Console project and client ID